intergalacticfm/plugin.review.intergalacticfm/README.md

 # plugin.video.intergalacticfm-review

-Review of the Intergalactic FM TV video plugin for Kodi
+Catalog and review of the Intergalactic FM TV video plugin for Kodi

+## Catalog

+To view the catalog with streams of the Intergalactic FM TV video plugin for Kodi, see [overview-online.md](overview-online.md) in your browser.

 ## Review